haruval/private-triage-agent/README.md

 # private-triage-agent

 A privacy-preserving email triage agent.
-A local model (`gemma3:27b` via Ollama) processes your whole inbox locally on your machine, and when an email needs harder reasoning, sensitive data is stripped (regex → transformer NER → neural coreference), sent to Claude as placeholders, and re-hydrated locally.
+A local model (`gemma3:27b` via Ollama) processes your whole inbox on your machine, and when an email needs harder reasoning, sensitive data is stripped (regex → transformer NER → neural coreference), sent to Claude as placeholders, and re-hydrated locally.
 Approved drafts go into your email's drafts folder, and nothing is ever sent without your review.

 <img src="/assets/images/home.png" width="800">